wwPDB/protein-modification-extension/Protein_modifications.md

 ### Protein Modification Types

-The protein modification categories described above define broad groups of modifications.
+The PCM categories described above define broad groups of modifications.
 Within each modification category, more specific descriptions of the modification are defined in the item _pdbx_chem_comp_pcm.type.
 For example, within the category, 'Lipid/lipid-like' there are the modifications 'Palmitoylation', 'Myristoylation', etc.